Cartoon Network (United Kingdom and Ireland): 2010–2020

-Cartoon Network programmes
+Programming

 Original scheduling

 When Cartoon Network initially launched, its schedule was mainly made up of short cartoons from both Warner Bros. and other studios, such as Looney Tunes, Merrie Melodies and Tom and Jerry.
 A few years after, it started to broadcast its own programming such as The Powerpuff Girls and Dexter's Laboratory.
 Eventually, most of Cartoon Network's acquired programming was shifted to the sidelines, with the company's original animated series taking up the majority of Cartoon Network's timeslots.